Wednesday, April 23, 2014

 Battlefield Dental of Fredericksburg.

 It isn't exactly breaking news, but many other Civil War battlefields in Virginia have been destroyed by development.
-At Chantilly, near Washington, the battlefield where Union generals Phillip Kearney and Isaac Stevens were killed was long ago plowed under for housing and business parks.
+At Chantilly, near Washington, the battlefield where Union generals Phillip Kearney and Isaac Stevens fell, developers long ago plowed it under for housing and business parks.
 Only a few acres remain undeveloped.

 During my first visit four years ago to Beaver Dam Creek, near Richmond, I walked through a small clearing only to find a housing development a short distance from where the armies clashed.
 When asked in 2010 to explain the fighting at Cold Harbor, a National Park Service ranger told me it was "the battlefield of the mind."
 Although much of that field remains, so much of it is in private hands or otherwise developed that it's hard to understand what happened there.